-One of the biggest perks of being self-employed is the ability to control when, where, and how you work.
-But running your own business is takes a lot of dedication, and finding a balance between your work and personal life is often easier said than done.
+When you’re self-employed, one of the biggest perks is the ability to control when, where, and how you work.
+But running your own business also takes a lot of dedication.
+Finding a balance between your work and personal life is often easier said than done.
 If you find yourself getting stressed out or working long hours on a regular basis, it may be time reassess the way you’re working.

-Rather than trying to create a strict separation of work and personal activities—that elusive “work-life balance”—instead consider how to optimally blend your work and personal life.
+Rather than trying to create a strict separation of work and personal activities—that elusive work-life balance—instead consider how to optimally blend your work life and personal life.
 As an independent professional, you’ve probably found that these boundaries often blur with the flexibility you have.
-Follow these four tips to continue doing the things you love while operating at peak productivity.
+Below, Tasha Jones, Management Consultant of Twenty39 shares her insight on work-life balance, and then we offer four tips to continue doing the things you love while operating at peak productivity.

 It’s important to make time for hobbies and activities that take you outside of a work mindset.
 Time with family, friends, or even a half hour to run errands alone can serve as a pleasurable distraction from your work tasks and to-do list.
 In turn, making time for leisure activities will help enhance your work performance.
 It can be easy to get sucked into work mode without taking a break, so be sure to set aside time in your schedule each day to take a break and do something that isn’t related to work.

 4. Remember the Power of Flexibility